carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

-present alternative methods so that you can use them in new projects, but rather to provide some context to the often confusing information out there, and to help if you ever find yourself working on a project that hasn't yet updated to the latest systems.
+present alternative methods so that you can use them in new projects, but rather to provide some context to the often confusing information out there, and to help if you ever find yourself working on a project that hasn't yet updated to the latest standards.

 ## In the beginning, there was `distutils`

-First introduced with Python 2.2, `distutils` is the official Python package that allows users to install and distribute their own packages.
+First introduced with Python 2.2, `distutils` was a module of Python's standard library that allowed users to install and distribute their own packages.
 However, it was deprecated in [PEP 632][PEP 632], having been superceded by `setuptools`.
-The primary issue with `distutils` is that it is strongly coupled to the user's Python version, so the developers found they could not implement some features or fixes without breaking inter-version compatibility.
-There were further complaints that `distutils` was not well maintained or documented.
+The primary issue with `distutils` is that it is strongly coupled to the user's Python version, and the developers found they could not implement some features or fixes without breaking inter-version compatibility.
 Nowadays, it is recommended to use a combination of `pip` and `setuptools` instead, but it will be useful to briefly cover basic `distutils` usage so that we can understand some of the design choices that would follow.